 • The proposed title of your session.
 We reserve the right to change it to our style.

-• A session description of 150 - 300 words.
+• A session description of at least 150 words, and we prefer 300 words.
 The more detail, you provide, the better for everyone.
 We reserve the right to change it to our style.

 • If you commit to providing your presentation and/or handouts at least a week before Big Data TechCon.